JKirchartz/jkirchartz.github.com/_posts/2009-07-14-jquery-plugin-letterpresser.md

 tags: Javascript JQuery Plugin
 ---

-This plugin adds the Letterpress style to any assigned tag.
+This plugin adds the Letterpress style to any assigned tag.<!--more-->

 Here's what it looks like: